Some people wonder: what does BC and AD stand for? Let’s find the historical origins of these abbreviations:

+AD stands for the Latin “Anno Domini” which means “in the year of Our Lord.”
 The creators of the Gregorian calendar felt that the most important marker in earth’s history was the coming of Jesus Christ.
-The term AD was used to begin this turning point in earth’s history.
-The year that the creators of this new calendar marked the 1AD was the year that they thought Jesus was born.
-Upon further study, biblical historians realized that the makers of the Gregorian calendar were a little off in their date and found that Jesus Christ was actually born about four years prior in what would be termed 4 BC.
+The year that this new calendar marked 1 AD was the year that they thought Jesus Christ was born.
+The Latin phrase “Anno Domini” is used to number the years of both the Gregorian calendar and the Julian calendar.

-While most of the world adheres to this method of dating, some have introduced a different label to identify years in history.
+While most of the world uses the BC and AD method of dating, some have introduced a different label to identify years in history.
 The acronyms BCE and CE have more recently been utilized among historians.
-The term CE is defined as the, “Common Era.”
-In like manner BCE is defined as “Before the Common Era.”
+The term CE is defined as the “Common Era.”
+In like manner, BCE is defined as “Before the Common Era.”
 BCE is synonymous with BC.
 Likewise, CE is synonymous with AD.
 There is no difference regarding a calendar year.

 In His service,